Huoshu: Early Japanese literature

-The creature, pronounced kaso, hinezumi or hi no nezumi in Japanese, is of particular interest in classical Japanese litearary studies since its pelt-robe is demanded by the Princess Kaguya in The Tale of the Bamboo Cutter, and also mentioned in the Genji Monogatari.
+The creature, pronounced kaso, hinezumi or hi no nezumi in Japanese, is of particular interest in classical Japanese literary studies since its pelt-robe is demanded by the Princess Kaguya in The Tale of the Bamboo Cutter, and also mentioned in the Genji Monogatari.

 The Wamyō Ruijushō (mid 10th cent.)
 (Note: Book 18, under "hairs" .) gives the Japanese pronunciation as (比禰須三, hinezumi), and quotes from the Shenyi jing.

 In The Tale of the Bamboo Cutter, the historical personage Abe no Miushi appears as one of the suitors of Princess Kaguya, and he is assigned the task of bringing the (火鼠の裘, hinezumi no kawagoromo) or (皮衣, kawaginu).
 In Tanaka Ōhide's commentary, this is equated with the "fire-laundered cloth" of Chinese literature, quoting from the Shenyi jing as well as the Wei zhi (魏志), of the Records of the Three Kingdoms) and Shui Jing Zhu ("Commentary on the Water Classic").
 (Note: Tanaka Ōhide Taketori no okina monogatari kai 竹取翁物語解 apud Kawazoe.)

 In the Genji monogatari, the 17th chapter "E-awase" features a picture scroll with painted scenes from the "fire rat's pelt robe" episode of the Bamboo Cutter's Tale.
 There have been numerous past commentaries of the classic novel subsequently written, and one of them, the Kakaishō (河海抄) dating to the Muromachi period is an early instance where the "fire rat" is commented on citing references to the "fire-laundered cloth" in classical Chinese sources such as the Shenyi jing and the Shizhou ji.